Will-Wright/lasso-quadratic-solver/README.md

 The following results may be reproduced by running the function `RunDemo`.
 Note that the LASSO and quadratic programming experiments are entirely separate.
 The results below are back-to-back for comparison purposes.

-First, we see that `LassoQuadraticSolver` runtime increases approximately linearly with dimension `n`, while the MATLAB functions `quadprog` and `lasso` runtime increases exponentially.
-This difference is a result of `quadprog` and `lasso` relying on interior-point methods, thus requiring matrix factorization which scales at `O(n^3)`
+First, we see that runtime for `LassoQuadraticSolver` increases approximately linearly with dimension `n`, while runtime for the MATLAB functions `quadprog` and `lasso` increases exponentially.
+This difference is a result of `quadprog` and `lasso` relying on interior-point methods, thus requiring matrix factorization which scales at `O(n^3)`.
+The main computational cost in `LassoQuadraticSolver` is a sparse matrix-vector product which scales much better.

 <p align="center">
 <img src="LQS_results_plot-dimension.png">
 </p>

-Next, we see that `LassoQuadraticSolver` runtime is consistently less than `quadprog` and `lasso`
+Next, we see that runtime for `LassoQuadraticSolver` is consistently less than `quadprog` and `lasso`, regardless of the sparsity level of the underlying problem.

 <p align="center">